 Getting a puppy Don’t forget the legislation.

 Consultation with one’s veterinary reference facility and enquiries at the territorial veterinary services enable future owners to obtain necessary information.
 It also relates to all those aspects of current legislation about pet ownership, from the owner’s duties to the timing and behaviour to be observed.
-Concerning dogs, many provisions in force refer to national and territorial legislation, reaching as far as municipal regulations.
+Regarding dogs, many provisions in force refer to national and territorial legislation, extending to municipal regulations.
 It is, therefore, advisable to have an accurate picture of this issue even before the puppy’s arrival.

-Among the national cornerstones are compulsory microchipping and registration with the Canine Registry Office—regulations concerning the pet passport with specificities also regarding the journey’s destination.
+Among the national cornerstones are compulsory microchipping and registration with the Canine Registry Office—regulations concerning the pet passport, which also specify details regarding the journey’s destination.
 Transfers, buying and selling, notification of death, the prohibition of cordotomy and conchectomy, and correct behaviour and conduct in public places are among the many regulated topics.

 Some opportunities are sometimes little known, at least by some owners.

 One example is the possibility of obtaining a licence through participation in courses organised by the veterinary services of local health authorities.
-The Councils avail themselves of the collaboration of the Professional Associations of Veterinary Doctors, Veterinary Medicine Departments, and Veterinary and Animal Protection Associations.
+The Councils utilise the collaboration of professional associations of Veterinary Doctors, Veterinary Medicine Departments, and Veterinary and Animal Protection Associations.

-Employing thematic lessons, it is possible to understand the dog’s ethogram better and the recommended behaviour to implement.
+Employing thematic lessons, it is possible to gain a better understanding of the dog’s ethogram and the recommended behaviour to implement.
 There are also specific territorial regulations on this subject.
 In some municipalities, for example, a ‘special dog licence’ is in force, which is compulsory and aimed at owners and handlers of specific dog breeds which are present in local regulations.

 Post a Comment